vraj-patel/Handwriting-Font-Forger/README.md

 # Handwriting-Font-Forger
-Saves an individual's handwriting and creates a font.
+A highschool hackathon project to save an individual's handwriting and create a font.
 Can be used to type documents in one's handwriting.